bgp/stayrtr/README.md

   }
 ```

-When starting GoRTR, add the `-slurm ./slurm.json` argument.
+When starting StayRTR, add the `-slurm ./slurm.json` argument.

 The log should display something similar to the following: